caranha/IntroductionToBioinspiredComputation/Topic01/outline01.md

 # Outline:

-## Introduction to the Course: (15 Min)
+## Introduction to the Course:
-- Goals of the Course,
+- Goals of the Course;
-- Lecturer Introduction,
-- Class Format and Schedule
+- Class Format;
+- Lecturer Introduction;
+- Notes about in-class behavior;

-## Bioinspired computation: (15 min)
+### Bioinspired computation: (15 min)
-The overal topic of this course are computational systems that are inspired by, or try to reproduce, biological systems.
-More precisely: Alife, EvoComp, Multi-Agent Systems, and Neural Networks.
+- What is Bioinspired computation?

-Why is Bioinspired computation important?
+- Why is Bioinspired computation important?

-# Today's topic: Artificial life
+## Today's topic: Artificial life
-## Basic Ideas (60 min)
+### Basic Ideas (60 min)
 Reproducing life in an artificial system
   - Example: The game of life
   - Types of artificial life: Soft, Hard, Wet